Policy on Oral Health Care Programs for Infants, Children, Adolescents, and Individuals with Special Health Care Needs

 - "Oral health is integral to general health."

-As follow-up to “Oral Health in America”1 , the HHS “Oral Health Initiative 2010” was developed.11 The key statement from this initiative was, “Oral health is integral to overall health”.11 Nine new activities promoting oral health were designated to agencies under the governance of the HHS.
-Through this initiative, programs were created, produced, and financed to:
+As follow-up to Oral Health in America3, the HHS Oral Health Initiative 2010 was developed.28 The key statement from this initiative was, “Oral health is integral to overall health”.28 Total health and wellness cannot exist without oral health.
+Oral disease can have an impact on physical, psychological, social, and economic health and well-being through pain, diminished function, and reduced quality of life.29 Through this initiative, programs were created, produced, and financed to:

 - emphasize oral health promotion and disease prevention.

 The HHS created the Oral Health Strategic Framework, 2014-2017 (known as the Framework) which reflects deliberations